NIH-NEI/gdb/README.md

 ## Conclusion

-The Omics Discovery Bench successfully distinguishes between different classes of AI-driven analysis.
+The Grounded Discovery Bench successfully distinguishes between different classes of AI-driven analysis.
 While context-aware generalist LLMs are powerful, they function primarily as high-fidelity information recall engines.
 The [IAN framework](https://www.biorxiv.org/content/10.1101/2025.03.06.640921v1.full), by contrast, demonstrates a superior capacity for grounded, structural reasoning.
 Its top-ranking performance on our "Grounded Reasoning Score" and its unique position in the performance quadrant confirm that its structured, multi-agent methodology represents a more rigorous and scientifically valuable approach for genuine biological discovery.

 ---

 <p align="center">
-  The Omics Discovery Bench (ODB) Project | 2026
+  The Grounded Discovery Bench (ODB) Project | 2026
   <br>
   (P.S.
 Gemini was my research and coding assistant for this project!)
 </p>